hola/challenge_haggling/blog/03-round1-results.md

 ## Raw logs

-The full logs of all 17,205,000 sessions of round 1 are published as an archive.
-(The archive is currently being uploaded; the URL will be added here as soon as it's done.)
+The full logs of all 17,205,000 sessions of round 1 are [published as an archive](https://cdn4.hola.org/static/round1.tar.bz2) (2.1 GB).
 A session's log is stored in the archive as `S/A-B.json`, where `S` is the seed, `A` is the solution ID of the first participant, and `B` is the solution ID of the second participant.

 You can use `haggle.js --replay=LOG.json` to “replay” a session log as human-readable text.